caiocvelasco/project01-docker-ETL-from-API-to-PowerBI/README.md

 - **Postgres**: A PostgreSQL database instance.
 - **Python**: A container running Python 3.9.13 with necessary dependencies.
-- **Jupyter Notebook**: A Jupyter Notebook instance for interactive data analysis.
+- **Jupyter Notebook**: A Jupyter Notebook instance to build your ETL Pipeline and interact with the data.

 ## Project Definition

 ### Data Source
-  Data comes from an API called [CoinCap API](https://docs.coincap.io/#89deffa0-ab03-4e0a-8d92-637a857d2c91).
+  The data is from an external 3rd party API called [CoinCap API](https://docs.coincap.io/#89deffa0-ab03-4e0a-8d92-637a857d2c91).
 CoinCap is a useful tool for real-time pricing and market activity for over 1,000 cryptocurrencies.

+### The ETL Jupyter Notebook
+  The etl_pipeline notebook is located under the ´project-root > your_jupyter_notebooks´ folder.
+It contains 3 functions that perform the 3 parts of the ETL process.

+### The ETL Process
+  Data is **extracted** from an external API (extract() function), then it is **transformed** (transform() function), and finally **loaded**, i.e., persisted in a PostgreSQL database.

+  During the transformation process, the semi-structured data (JSON) was normalized into a python DataFrame to assume a tabular (structured) format.
+Data cleaning procedures were performed and missing data was handled.

+  Data Quality checks were also performed, guaranteeing that the data was correctly persisted in the PostgreSQL database.